| Everything You've Always

 I'll concentrate on the Pseudo's in this column, and leave the Trico's

+for another issue.
 The tiny blue-winged olive duns of Pseudo-cloeon

 are easy to recognize in spite of their small sizes.
 They have no hind